Frequently Asked Questions

 How many research programs are there at CNAS?

 There are seven research programs at CNAS.
-Our four functional programs are: Defense; Energy, Economics, and Security; Military, Veterans, and Society; and Technology and National Security.
-Our three regional programs are: Indo-Pacific Security, Middle East Security, and Transatlantic Security.
+Our four functional programs are Defense; Energy, Economics & Security; Military, Veterans & Society; and Technology & National Security.
+Our three regional programs are Indo-Pacific Security; Middle East Security; and Transatlantic Security.

 Who is on the Board of Directors?

 The CNAS Board of Directors is the governing body of CNAS.
-Composed of distinguished individuals with diverse professional experience and a deep interest in national security and defense issues, the Board is responsible for the Center’s leadership, financial health, compliance, and intellectual integrity.
+The Board is led by Michèle A. Flournoy, Chair, and James Murdoch, Vice Chair, and is composed of distinguished individuals with diverse professional experiences and deep interests in national security and defense issues.
+The Board is responsible for the Center’s leadership, financial health, compliance, and intellectual integrity.

 Who is on the Board of Advisors?